amirulhazym/realtime-fraud-detection-api/README.md

 ## 💡 Key Challenges & Learnings

 ### **1. Challenge: Advanced Hyperparameter Tuning (Ray Tune)**
-- **The Problem:** In Level 2, the initial plan was to use Ray Tune.
+- **The Problem:** In Phase 2, the initial plan was to use Ray Tune.
 However, running it locally produced a ModuleNotFoundError because the tune-sklearn library it depends on is deprecated and incompatible with modern Ray versions.
 An attempt on Colab resulted in a ValueError related to data serialization.

 - **The Solution:** Pivoted to a more stable, industry-standard alternative: Scikit-learn's `RandomizedSearchCV`.
 This allowed for effective hyperparameter tuning without being blocked by tooling issues, ensuring the project could proceed with a well-optimized model.